stashed/docs/docs/guides/latest/volumes/pvc.md

 **Create RestoreSession:**

-Now, we will create a `RestoreSession` object to restore the backed up data into the desried PVC.
+Now, we are going to create a `RestoreSession` object to restore the backed up data into the desried PVC.
 Below is the YAML of the `RestoreSession` object that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1